 I was talking last week with the Director of another summer camp for teenagers.
 They allow cell phones at camp and they advertise it.
 The Director was very honest in telling me that allowing phones makes it easier to get teens to come to camp.

 They have restrictions around usage, and he doesn’t feel that having cell phones hurts their campers’ experience.
 He knows his camp and campers well and for his camp he is probably right.

 I imagine that if we changed our cell phone policy it would make it a little easier to help some teens find the courage to give camp a try.
-We have plenty of campers who live with social anxiety and general shyness.

 The hero’s journey